munkhuushmgl/flaky_service_reporter/README.md

 Python >= 3.6

-1. pip install pytest
+1. pip3 install pytest
-1. pip install -r requirements.txt (if it is ML APIs repo)
+1. pip3 install -r requirements.txt (if it is ML APIs repo)

 ## Using the shell script